 - Ensure that staff, end users and business customers are aware of the dates and times that penetration tests, vulnerability assessments or vulnerability scans are being carried out.
 This may need to be arranged in conjunction with ICT infrastructure maintenance periods.

-- Develop a communication plan that outlines how security vulnerabilities will be reported to staff, end users and business customers in the event that they are discovered.
+- Develop a communication plan that outlines how vulnerabilities will be reported to staff, end users and business customers in the event that they are discovered.
 In some circumstances, organisations may also need a media engagement strategy.
-Having a communication plan in place will assist organisations to respond to an identified security vulnerability by ensuring that the correct stakeholders are given the information they need in a timely manner.
+Having a communication plan in place will assist organisations to respond to an identified vulnerability by ensuring that the correct stakeholders are given the information they need in a timely manner.

-- Consider providing appropriate rewards or recognition to people who identify security vulnerabilities.
+- Consider providing appropriate rewards or recognition to people who identify vulnerabilities.
 This supports the development of a thriving security testing community while also contributing to fostering respect between organisations and the security testing community.

 External vulnerability disclosures